D104 to low impedance

 D104 Low Impedance Conversion

-D104 conversions on the web seem to be exceptionally prone to error.
-Some pages have FET's backwards, some pages have needless RF chokes and parts, and some pages have incorrect bias.
+D104 conversions on the web seem to be exceptionally prone to error, or to poor design.
+Some pages have FET's drawn backwards, some pages have needless RF chokes and parts, and some pages have incorrect biasing methods.
+Many systems have no bypassing of power supply sources.

-RF chokes are common used to decouple leads, but we have to be careful when using them.
+RF chokes are commonly used to decouple leads, but we have to be careful when using them.
 A series RF choke and shunt bypass capacitor actually behaves like a network.
 Above a certain frequency, it can indeed reduce voltage passing though.
 On lower frequencies, it can increase voltage passing through!
 If possible, we should really use a suppression ferrite (appearing resistive rather than inductive) or a resistor in RF filters.
-This prevents the circuit from having resonances, and from stepping up or increasing RF feedthrough on some frequencies.
-Because of current flowing through a bypass or decoupling system, it isn't always possible or practical to use a resistance.
-In such cases suppression beads over a suitable conductor or an inductor shunting the resistor can limit unwanted RF coupling peaks through the RF bypass/filter while still passing considerable dc or low frequency current with minimal voltage drop.
+This prevents the circuit from having resonances, and prevents accidentally stepping up RF voltage and increasing RF feedthrough on some frequencies.
+Because current flows through a bypass or decoupling system, it isn't always possible or practical to use a RF filter resistance.
+In such cases suppression beads over a suitable conductor, or an inductor shunting the resistor, can limit unwanted RF peaks through the RF bypass/filter system while still passing dc or low frequency audio currents with minimal voltage drop.

 D104 low impedance conversion